What Should I Do If I Can’t Pay Rent?

 Who Can I Talk to for More Guidance around the Eviction Moratoria?

-- For further guidance about the eviction moratoria, customers can contact:
+- For further guidance about the eviction moratoria, customers can contact or visit:

 - Community Alliance of Tenants Renter’s Rights Hotline 503-288-0130 where customers will leave a message and get a call back.
 Hours: M, W, F, Sat 1pm-5pm, Tues 6pm-8pm https://www.oregoncat.org/